elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/index.md

 ---

 This unit is about FAIR research software.
 We define research software as code that has been created during the research process, such as analysis scripts or reusable tools.
-The unit maps the generics of the FAIR framework to research software and outlines how such an approach can add value to science by ensuring computational reproducibility, speeding-up scientific progress, facilitating replication studies and saving research time.
+The unit maps the generics of the FAIR framework to research software and outlines how such an approach can add value to science by enhancing computational reproducibility, speeding-up scientific progress through code re-use, facilitating replications and saving research time.
+We then provide guidance on how the FAIR principals can be implemented.
 (F)indable research software is archived within a software directory, has a clear description, personal identifier(s) and appropriate metadata.
 A(accesible) research software is hosted on a public software repository (e.g., GitHub) using an appropriate (open) licence.
 (I)interoperable research software uses common, open-source programming languages and uses open formats for input and output data.
 R(usable) research software, in addition to having an appropriate licence, and a public repository, is clearly documented, uses modular coding practices, version control and sufficient tests and environment snapshots to ensure reproducibility.